Yoga Therapy is…

 Who Needs Yoga Therapy?

-• Yoga Therapy is very useful for working with the somatic aspect of intense, difficult emotions, making it an ideal modality when dealing with the storms of life such as a tough diagnosis, the aftermath of trauma, loss of any kind, and in general, difficult life transitions.
-While complementing any ongoing traditional therapeutic intervention, it does NOT replace proper qualified, professional mental health support.
+• As a “bottom-up” approach, Yoga Therapy can be an effective complementary modality for persons affected by PTSD and common mood disorders, such as anxiety and depression.
+It is also optimal for working with the somatic aspect of intense, difficult emotions, making it an ideal modality when dealing with the storms of life, such as a tough diagnosis, the aftermath of trauma, loss of any kind, and, in general, difficult life transitions.
+While complementing any ongoing traditional therapeutic intervention, yoga therapy does NOT replace proper, qualified, professional mental health support.

-I mention this in utter respect of the workings of our body; in deference to the large body of scientific research and of the many medical professionals that devote their lives to curing or managing life-threatening diseases that are extremely difficult to understand and control; and ultimately, in reverence of the mystery and wisdom of Nature, Life, and our Higher Source itself.
+I mention this in utter respect of the workings of our body; in deference to the large body of scientific research showing the effectiveness of many of the practices used, and of the many medical professionals that devote their lives to curing or managing life-threatening diseases that are extremely difficult to understand and control; and ultimately, in reverence of the mystery and wisdom of Nature, Life, and our Higher Source itself.

-This service is offered as an available choice in a range of resilience-building lifestyle/behavior practices within an optional, multidisciplinary approach to preventing or managing chronic and acute conditions, and facilitate emotional regulation and spiritual growth.
+This service is offered as an available choice in a range of resilience-building lifestyle and behavior practices within an optional, multidisciplinary approach to preventing or managing chronic and acute conditions, facilitating emotional regulation, and fostering spiritual growth.

-A: No yoga experience is required: in fact, many of the practices we use involve little or no movement.
-You can enjoy the benefits of yoga and all somatic therapies even if you have very limited physical abilities.
+• No yoga experience is required: in fact, many of the practices we use involve little or no movement.
+You can enjoy the benefits of yoga therapy and any somatic therapeutic practice even if you have very limited physical abilities.

-It is important to note that ultimately, improvements are greatly dependent on the client’s willingness to put the learnings to use in everyday life and consistently practice the suggested Home Plan.
+It is also important to note that ultimately, improvements are greatly dependent on the client’s willingness to put the learnings to use in everyday life and consistently practice the optional Home Plan.

 • "She addresses my problems from a variety of different complex frameworks that make up the practice of Yoga Therapy and Lifestyle Medicine."